RAMYA-1994/airbnbclone/README.md

-Airbnb Clone
+🏠 Airbnb Clone
 Welcome to the Airbnb Clone repository!
-This project is a full-stack web application that replicates the core functionalities of Airbnb.
-It allows users to browse properties, book stays, and manage their listings.
-The application is built using modern web technologies and is designed to be scalable and user-friendly.
+This project is a full-stack web application designed to replicate the core functionalities of Airbnb.
+Whether you're a traveler looking for a place to stay or a host wanting to list your property, this application has you covered.

-Table of Contents
-Features

-Technologies Used

-Installation

-Configuration

-Usage

-Contributing

-License

-Acknowledgements

-Features
+✨ Features
-User Authentication: Sign up, log in, and manage user profiles.
+For Travelers:

-Property Listings: Browse and search for properties based on location, price, and amenities.
+Search Properties: Browse properties by location, price, and amenities.

-Booking System: Reserve properties and manage bookings.
+Book Stays: Reserve properties for your next trip.

+User Profiles: Manage your personal information and booking history.

+For Hosts:
+List Properties: Add, update, or remove property listings.

-Host Dashboard: Create, update, and delete property listings.
+Host Dashboard: Track bookings and manage your listings.

+General:
-Responsive Design: Optimized for both desktop and mobile devices.
+Responsive Design: Works seamlessly on desktop, tablet, and mobile devices.

+Secure Authentication: User authentication powered by JWT (JSON Web Tokens).

-Technologies Used
+🛠️ Technologies Used
-Frontend: React.js, Tailwind CSS
+Frontend:
+React.js: For building the user interface.

+Tailwind CSS: For styling and responsive design.

-Backend: Node.js, Express.js
+Backend:
+Node.js: For server-side logic.

+Express.js: For building RESTful APIs.

-Database: MongoDB
+Database:

-Authentication: JSON Web Tokens (JWT)

-Payment Integration: Stripe (optional)

-Deployment: Docker, AWS (optional)
+MongoDB: For storing user, property, and booking data.

+Additional Tools:
+JWT: For secure user authentication.

+Stripe: For payment processing (optional).

+Docker: For containerization (optional).

+AWS: For deployment (optional).

-Installation
+🚀 Installation
-To run this project locally, follow these steps:
+Follow these steps to set up the project locally:

 Clone the repository: